mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *A Patent, Or Invention, Is Any Assemblage Of Technologies Or Ideas That You Can Put Together That Nobody Put Together That Way Before.
-That'S How The Patent Office Defines It.
-That'S An Invention.*
+> *Forgiveness Is The Fragrance That The Violet Sheds On The Heel That Has Crushed It.*

 </div>
 <!-- quote-end -->